Updated: September 9, 2022

 IRAs, 401(k)s, life insurance, pension plans, and brokerage accounts

 Debtors are first in line to get any money owed to them from available assets and beneficiaries will only be entitled to the remainder.
 If the debt exceeds the value of the estate, heirs/beneficiaries are not responsible to pay the remainder and the creditors will take a loss.
+In some cases, medical bills may be an exception.

 In addition to checking/savings accounts with a bank, your loved one may have long-term debts such as home mortgages, bank line of credit, leases, car loans, and student loans from banks and/or mortgage companies.